seantrott/seantrott.github.io/cv.md

 **Trott, S.**, & Bergen, B. (2022).
 Can a pressure against homophones explain phonological neighborhoods?.
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44, No. 44).

 Jones, C. R., Chang, T. A., Coulson, S., Michaelov, J. A., **Trott, S.**, & Bergen, B. (2022).
-Distrubutional Semantics Still Can't Account for Affordances.
+Distributional Semantics Still Can't Account for Affordances.
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44, No. 44).

 **Trott, S.**, & Bergen, B. (2021).
 RAW-C: Relatedness of Ambiguous Words, in Context (A New Lexical Resource for English). *ACL-IJCNLP-2021*. [[Link to paper]](https://arxiv.org/abs/2105.13266) [[link to dataset and code]](https://github.com/seantrott/raw-c)